hire-this-guy/sketch/README.md

 The project was created with CRA so the usual npm scripts apply. `npm ci` (in case of problems I was using node 14.6.0) and `npm start` starts the app on [http://localhost:3000](http://localhost:3000).
 I had deployed live version but it does not work because of CORS :(

-To change a document simply change shortId/identifier in the url.
+To change a document simply change identifier in the url.

 I've added tests for artboard view, you can run them with `npm test`.